-The Best Modular Kayaks in 2019: Reviews & Buying Guide
+The Best Modular Kayaks in 2022 & Buying Guide.

 We have delved into different types of modular kayaks including solo, tandem, sit-on and sit-in versions.
 We have reviewed each model based on the recommended purpose like fishing, weekend trips, and sports.
 Additionally, we have covered pros and cons based on functionality features such as stability, maneuverability, speed, and tracking.